steph-query/craft-serverless-template/README.md

 This step will take you through the `Prompts.js` CLI.
 Give some thought to how you want your cloud assets named.
 It will set these values in your environment for Terraform to orchestrate your provisioning.

 ## Deployment
 The project extends the standard `serverless.yml` with a couple of Terraform configurations to set up AWS CodeBuild, CodePipeline, and CloudFront.
-The result is a github webhook that pull and builds your code, and with a final step that uses a lambda to push the artifact to the publicly hosted s3 bucket, upon which the CloudFront distribution sits behind the Route53 DNS.
+The result is a github webhook that pulls and builds your code, and with a final step that uses a lambda to push the artifact to the publicly hosted s3 bucket, upon which the CloudFront distribution sits behind the Route53 DNS.
+Because the Lambda is defined in the serverless configuration, you need to run `sls deploy` first, or Terraform won't be able to find the lambda function, aka the last step in the deployment pipeline.

 Please be advised, this can take a **long** time to set up, as we're setting up SSL for the project and must validate the certs after they are issued by AWS.
 This is not fast, potentially 30-45 minutes.
 No, it's not broken.
 You only have to do it once, so just be patient.